rinzio/rinzio/README.md

 - 👋 Hi, I’m @rinzio
 - 👀 I’m interested in Music, Coding and Coffee ☕️
 - 🌱 I’m currently learning TypeScript, Scala and C++
-- 💞️ I’m looking to collaborate on any open-source project!
+- 👨🏻‍💻 I’m looking to collaborate on any open-source project!
-- 📫 I do not use any social media, sorry.
-- 😄 Pronouns: He/Him They/Them

 - ⚡ Fun fact: I try to use guitar models as codenames for my projects 🎸

 <!---